ABOUT THE DOJO NAME...

 Shi Tei Do Go

 This important Zen concept means: the master and student follow the same path.
 They are not equal but have a great deal in common.
-In the dojo, the master leads the way and the novice follows directions.
+In the dojo, the master (SENSEI or SEMPAI) leads the way and the novice (KOHEI) follows.
 Everyone who trains at DO SHIN KEN YU KAI must remember that less experience does not mean less intelligent or less worthy of respect.

 For day to day Dojo announcements etc. check out: